Surviving your First Day in a New Job

 Sometimes, the stress of your first day can become all too much and you wonder if taking this job was worth it.
 Just remember, everyone has first day jitters and fears but in the blink of an eye you will have your first month complete and will wonder why you ever worried.
 Leaving a previous job for another is like stepping into the unknown, but remember you wanted this and now you are lucky enough to have it.

 Being the new kid on the block can be daunting, but no matter how your first day went, it’s important to leave with a positive attitude.
-You are your biggest critique, so if you think it didn’t go to plan the chances are no one else noticed.
-Remember tomorrow is another day, and at least you now know the receptionists name is Caroline not Catherine!
+You are your biggest critic, so if you think it didn’t go to plan the chances are no one else noticed.
+Remember tomorrow is another day, and at least you now know the name of your team mates!